 I received interesting and positive feedback to the publication of my two short partisan essays, That Cigarette and The Existential Barber.
 People wanted to know more about what happened to our partisan after things in his hometown eventually returned to normal.
+You may wish to read the previous two parts, though this piece can stand on its own.

 I continue the portrait in the third person.